-A&E Power Twin stabilizer jacks, electric quick draw jacks, or hydraulic leveling jacks with a touch panel control may be optional on this unit.
+Power Twin stabilizer jacks, two pairs of electric quick draw jacks, or hydraulic leveling jacks with a touch panel control may be optional on this unit.
 For further instructions on the operation of these, refer to the manufacturer operator's manual in the Owner's Information Package.